Hermitage-Sandyville

 Hermitage-Sandyville is a small town on the south coast of Newfoundland, Canada, with a population of 404 people in the 2021 Census.
 The main source of income for the community is provided by the aquaculture industry, the local salmon plant and fishing.
+The town is 215 km southwest of Grand Falls-Windsor.

 The school in Hermitage is John Watkins Academy, where students of both Hermitage-Sandyville and Seal Cove attend.
 The school mascot is the JWA Rebels.
-Students in this school (currently 37 students) range from Kindergarten to Grade 12.
+Students in this school (currently 31 students) range from Kindergarten to Grade 12.

 Hermitage is the location of the ferry port for servicing the isolated outports of Gaultois and McCallum.
+The community is 50km Northwest of Harbour Breton.

 Name

 Channel Island settlers noted the resemblance of an offshore island to Hermitage Rock, a tidal island off the coast of Saint Helier, Jersey.
 This rock was the supposed location of Saint Helier's hermitage.
 Both the town and the bay are named after that rock.